 CASA of Washington County in Maryland is a member of the National CASA Association, a national network of over 950 child advocacy organizations whose mission is to advocate for the timely placement of abused and neglected children in safe and permanent homes and for the highest quality of their care while they are under the court’s jurisdiction.

-CASA volunteers are everyday citizens who have undergone screening and training with their local program.
+CASA volunteers are members of the community who have undergone screening and training with their local program.
 Judges appoint CASA volunteers to advocate for the best interest of abused and neglected children.
 A CASA volunteers is paired with one child or family and stays with that child until the case is closed and the child is in a safe and permanent home.
 There are not enough advocates to represent all of the children in care, so judges often assign CASA volunteers to their most difficult cares.

 A child with a CASA volunteer is more likely to have a consistent and responsible adult presence in their life, be adopted, have a plan for permanency, find a safe permanent home, get more help while in the system, do better in school, and spend less time n foster care.
 A child with a CASA volunteer is less likely to be bounced from home to home, spend time in long-term foster care, and re-enter foster care.